lobehub/lobe-chat/README.md

 ## 🧩 Plugins

-Plugins provide a means to extend the [Function Calling][fc-url] capabilities of LobeChat.
+Plugins provide a means to extend the [Function Calling][fc-link] capabilities of LobeChat.
 They can be used to introduce new function calls, and even new ways to render message results.
 If you are interested in plugin development, please refer to our [📘 Plugin Development Guide](https://github.com/lobehub/lobe-chat/wiki/Plugin-Development) in the Wiki.

 > **Note**\
 > The plugin system is currently undergoing major development.
 You can learn more in the following issues: